How to Apply for a Grant

 Note: Project Leaders & Team members cannot be a member or family member of the IEEE Foundation Board of Directors or IEEE Life Members Committee

-- Applying organization is qualified to oversee the project and agrees to the terms & conditions
+- Applying organization is qualified to oversee the project and agrees to do so.

-- Budget is realistic and includes only allowable expenses (refer to: What We Don’t Fund)
+- Grant request includes only allowable expenses (refer to: What We Don’t Fund)

-- Support from other sources for the project (preferred, not required)
+- Shared funding of project (preferred, not required)

 Agrees to the Grant Reporting Guidelines?